AP_plus_logo.gif

 Achievements

-Refined and improved a figma-to-code process using Figma MCP server (Learn more on my substack)
+• Refined and improved a figma-to-code process using Figma MCP server (Learn more about the best practices and my learnings)

-OpenAI Custom agent - UX QA partner to produce reports of manual testing
+• OpenAI Custom agent - UX QA agent to produce reports of manual testing